okfn/opendefinition/source/open-definition-dev.markdown

 The **work** *must* be provided in a convenient and modifiable form such that there are no unnecessary technological obstacles to the performance of the licensed rights.
-Specifically, data should be machine-readable, available in bulk and provided in an open format (i.e., one whose specification is publicly and freely available and which places no restrictions, monetary or otherwise, upon its use) or, at the very least, can be processed with at least one free/open source software tool.
+Specifically, data should be machine-readable, available in bulk, and provided in an open format (i.e., a format with a freely available published specification which places no restrictions, monetary or otherwise, upon its use) or, at the very least, can be processed with at least one free/libre/open-source software tool.

 ### 2. Open Licenses

-A **license** is open if its terms satisfy the following conditions.
+A **license** is open if its terms satisfy the following conditions:

 #### 2.1 Required Permissions

-The **license** *must* irrevocably permit (or allow) the following.
+The **license** *must* irrevocably permit (or allow) the following:

 ##### 2.1.1 Use

-The **license** *must* allow use of the licensed work.
+The **license** *must* allow free use of the licensed work.

 ##### 2.1.2 Redistribution

-The **license** *must* allow redistribution of the licensed work, including sale, either on its own or as part of a collection made from works from different sources.
+The **license** *must* allow redistribution of the licensed work, including sale, whether on its own or as part of a collection made from works from different sources.

 ##### 2.1.3 Modification

-The **license** *must* allow creation of derivatives of the licensed work, and *must* allow the derivatives to be distributed under the terms of the original licensed work.
+The **license** *must* allow the creation of derivatives of the licensed work and allow the distribution of such derivatives under the same terms of the original licensed work.

 ##### 2.1.4 Separation

-The **license** *must* allow any part of the work, or the whole of it, to be used, distributed or modified separately from any other part of the work, or from any collection of works in which it was originally distributed.
-When a work or any part of a work is used or redistributed within the terms of the license, all parties to whom the work is redistributed should have the same rights as those that are granted in conjunction with the original work.
+The **license** *must* allow any part of the work to be freely used, distributed, or modified separately from any other part of the work or from any collection of works in which it was originally distributed.
+All parties who receive any distribution of any part of a work within the terms of the original license should have the same rights as those that are granted in conjunction with the original work.

 ##### 2.1.5 Compilation

-The **license** *must* allow the licensed work to be distributed along with other distinct works, with no restrictions placed on these other works.
+The **license** *must* allow the licensed work to be distributed along with other distinct works without placing restrictions on these other works.

 ##### 2.1.6 Non-discrimination